 Back in the 1990s, websites were much simpler.
 People were not concerned about constant security measures, staying updated, improving speed, and so on.
 It was more a “set and forget” mantra.

-We saw how tedious a single update process can be, let alone the entire list of WordPress maintenance chores that need to get done.
+We saw how tedious a single update process can be, let alone the entire list of WordPress maintenance tasks that need to get done.

 When you run a business, maintaining the website could take up a large portion of your time, leaving you with very little time to actually do business!
 For this reason, WordPress maintenance agencies have flourished.

 Most agencies over support round the clock, grant access to premium plugins and have dedicated staff to manage websites.

 - iWitness Design